Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

 As evident by Figure~\ref{fig:shockm}, both shock and shock+precursor models can reproduce the observed \ion{He}{ii}/Ly$\alpha$ ratios for \ion{C}{IV}/Ly$\alpha$ ratios that would be consistent with our upper limits for shock velocities of $v_\mathrm{s}\sim 250 - 500$\,km\,s$^{-1}$.
 While for region ``south'' the observed line-width in \ion{He}{ii} appears compatible with those velocities, the other two regions show significantly narrower \ion{He}{ii} emission.
-However, especially the emission stemming from the pre-cursor arises in kinematically more quiescent gas which is photoionised by the hard-UV radiation from the shock.
+However, especially the emission stemming from the pre-cursor arises in kinematically more quiescent gas which is photo-ionised by the hard-UV radiation from the shock.
 The measured line-widths might thus indicate that we observe \ion{He}{ii} emission from the pre-shock phase.

-An alternative interpretation is provided in the models from \cite{Yang2006}.
+A third interpretation for our \ion{He}{ii} detection is provided in the models from \cite{Yang2006}.
 These models suggest that extended zones of narrow ($\lesssim 250$\,km\,s$^{-1}$) \ion{He}{ii} emission within Ly$\alpha$ blobs are a signature of gravitational cooling radiation.
-We here observe \ion{He}{ii} in close vicinity to star-forming galaxies (regions ``south'' and ``LAB\,8'') and next to the expanding bubble within the blob (region ``north''). \cite{Yang2006} predict the highest \ion{He}{ii} and Ly$\alpha$ surface brightness in close vicinity of the star-forming galaxies within the blobs.
+We here observe \ion{He}{ii} in close vicinity to star-forming galaxies (regions ``south'' and ``LAB\,8'') and next to the expanding bubble within the blob (region ``north'').
+The \cite{Yang2006} models also predict the highest \ion{He}{ii} and Ly$\alpha$ surface brightness in close vicinity of the star-forming galaxies within the blobs.
 Considering only Ly$\alpha$ emission, a similar conclusion was recently reached by \cite{Trebitsch2016}.
-In such a scenario then regions ``south'' and ``LAB\,8'' might not be unambiguously identified with shock-heated gas.
-However, this scenario appears incompatible with \ion{He}{ii} emission from region ``north'', as it is in close vicinity to strongly star-forming galaxies.
-Region ``north'' rather coincides with the edge of a expanding shell where shocks are expected to occur.
-Hence, while our \ion{He}{ii}/Ly$\alpha$ measurements and our \ion{C}{iv}/Ly$\alpha$ upper limits appear to favour shock-heated gas, we can not rule out contributions from cooling radiation in two of our three detected \ion{He}{ii} patches.
+Hence, our observations do not rule out contributions from cooling radiation within two of our three detected \ion{He}{ii} patches.
+But again, region ``north'' is an exception as it not close to a known galaxy.

+To summarise, the detection of faint extended \ion{He}{II} emission is consistent with all mechanisms that are suggested to power the Ly$\alpha$ blob -- i.e. cooling radiation, feedback driven shocks, and/or photo-ionisation from an embedded active galactic nuclei.
+For the latter two scenarios we compared \ion{He}{ii}/Ly$\alpha$ ratios and upper limits on \ion{C}{iv}/Ly$\alpha$ with observed ratios from the literature and models. \ion{He}{ii}/Ly$\alpha$ and \ion{C}{iv}/Ly$\alpha$ ratios comparable to our measurements have been found in extended Ly$\alpha$ halos around high-$z$ radio galaxies and AGNs, and these ratios can be explained by some photo-ionisation models.
+However, our ratios are not as extreme as the ratios that would be expected from quasar photo-ionisation of extremely metal deficient gas at very low ionisation parameters \citep{Humphrey2019}.